Skip to main content

 Preparation

-Accompanying spouses need to be credit-bearing participants on the program; they will need to apply online and take the preparation course.
+Accompanying spouses must be credit-bearing participants on the program; they will need to apply online and take the preparation course.

 Students must meet all country- and program-specific COVID and health requirements for travel.